zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Raquel: That’s true, but I’m happy with my machine.

 Oleg: Fine.
-I’m just trying to help you move with t he times.
+I’m just trying to help you move with the times.

  Raquel: Thanks, but no thanks.
 I’ll stick with what  I know and love.